TheCEDL/homework3/Report.md

 ## 3. utils.py

+This may be redundant.
+Just to make conditions for images with higher resolution.

     def get_image(image_path, image_size, is_crop=True, resize_w=256, is_grayscale = False):

+To achieve the goal that during the testing process every output is a single image instead of a combined image with 64 sub-images.

     #for idx, image in enumerate(images):
     #i = idx % size[1]